 However some applications are decided by the Planning Committee.
 This committee comprises of elected councillors from all parties.
 The committee receives written reports from the planning officers which include a recommendation to refuse or approve the application.
 The committee consider the reports, listen to objectors/supporters, the ward councillors and the applicant where appropriate, discuss the item and vote on the recommendation.
-Copies of the Agenda will be available to the public at least 5 working days before the committee date and are usually available a few days prior to this and can be viewed online or from the Committee Section, Chief Executive's Department (phone 020 8770 4990).
+Copies of the Agenda will be available online at least 5 working days before the committee date.

 Contacting your ward councillor

 Comments are not confidential

 All comments remain on the planning file and are open to inspection at the Council offices & online.
 If the application is refused and the applicant lodges an appeal with the Secretary of State for the Environment then copies of the letters will be passed to the inspector and the appellant.